FREQUENTLY ASKED QUESTIONS

-ISPO, an international body for the development of Prosthetics and Orthotics, evaluates and provides internationally-recognised accreditation for Exceed P&O schools and acts an external examining body for students.
-Exceed's schools in the Philippines is accredited as a Category I training centre by IDPO, while those in Cambodia, Sri Lanka and Indonesia are accredited as Category II.
-All schools are subject to ISPO evaluation every 5 years to maintain their status. ,
+ISPO, an international body for the development of Prosthetics and Orthotics (P&O), evaluates and provides internationally-recognised accreditation for Exceed P&O schools and acts an external examining body for students.

-Exceed's P&O School (CSPO) and other projects in Cambodia hold ISO 9001:2000 certification.
+Exceed's P&O School and other projects in Cambodia hold ISO 9001 certification.
 This is an internationally recognised quality management standard which is focused on client satisfaction and continuous improvement of services.

-As part of certification under ISO 9001:2000, Exceed's work is under constant review and evaluation and a rigorous internal audit mechanism has helped develop a system and culture of continuous improvement and evaluation and measurement of progress against goals.
-Regular analysis of data collected through client satisfaction questionnaires, required under ISO 9001:2000, identifies area which require attenti0n.
+As part of certification under regularly updated ISO 9001 quality and management requirements, Exceed's work is under constant review and evaluation and a rigorous internal audit mechanism has helped us to develop a system and culture of continuous improvement based on evaluation and measurement of progress against goals.
+Regular analysis of data collected through client satisfaction questionnaires, required for under ISO 9001 certification, identifies areas of strength and issues which require attention.

-Projects undergo external audit on a three-year cycle to maintain certification and projects in Cambodia have passed two audits to date, in 2005 and 2008.
+Projects undergo external audit on a three-year cycle to maintain certification.

 Exceed monitors and evaluates all projects internally using ISO guidelines.

 In addition donors, like trusts and foundations and international development agencies, require regular progress and end reports for each project they support.